- Academic Affairs

 - J-1 Student Intern

-Participation in the Student Intern category is available only to international students currently enrolled and pursuing a degree at a postsecondary academic institution outside the U.S. The U.S. internship must ‘fulfill the educational objectives for his/her current degree program at his/her home institution.’
+Participation in the Student Intern category is available only to international students currently enrolled and pursuing a degree at a postsecondary academic institution outside the United States.
+The U.S. internship must "fulfill the educational objectives for his/her current degree program at his/her home institution."

 Student Interns may participate in a student internship program for up to 12 months for each international degree/major.
-As the J-1 Research Scholar and Short-Term Scholar categories are unavailable for any international that has not yet earned a Bachelor’s degree, the J-1 Student Intern category would be most appropriate for visiting undergraduate students.
+As the J-1 Research Scholar and Short-Term Scholar categories are unavailable for any international who has not yet earned a bachelor’s degree, the J-1 Student Intern category would be most appropriate for visiting undergraduate students.

 To qualify for the sponsorship using the Student Intern category, the OIS requires a number of supporting documents.
 For a specific list, please visit our J-1 Student Intern Request Form worksheet.

 J-1 students must be fully admitted to the University of Maryland, Baltimore through the appropriate admissions office to pursue degree-seeking or nondegree-seeking study.

 In addition to being fully admitted, they must meet one of the following criteria: